Make-School-Courses/FEW-2.9-Technical-Seminar/Lessons/Lesson-8.md

 }
 ```

 This subscribe method will add a subscription for `newPost`.
 Notice you're calling: `pubsub.asyncIterator('NEW_POST')` to generate the instance of `AsyncIterator`.
-The argument: `'NEW_POST'` is a "tag" to that will identify this subscription from other subscriptions.
+The argument: `'NEW_POST'` is a "tag" that will identify this subscription from other subscriptions.

 Read more about it here: